pksnowstorm/tourney-comms/README.md

 # Tourney-Comms
-A simple web application to search and create a tournament and chat with others
+A simple web application to search and create a tournament and get information of tournament

 **Technologies Used**